 I love to shop at drug stores.
 I didn’t always.
 I used to think that CVS was overpriced…that makes me laugh now.

 The 3 major drug stores all have a rewards program – CVS, Rite Aid and Walgreens.
 CVS calls them Extra Care Bucks and you need to have a card to get these.
-Walgreens calls them Register Rewards – no card needed.
-Rite Aid has Single Check Rebates.
+Walgreens calls them Register Rewards and Balance Rewards.
+Rite Aid has +Up Rewards and Single Check Rebates.

 No matter which store you have near your home, you can benefit tremendously from these programs.
 It is with these programs that we now get our personal care items for free!
 Yes, I said free.

 Here’s how it works.
 Each week the stores will have a few products that will qualify for one of their rewards.
 For example, CVS this week has the Blade 5 razor for $6.99 with a $6.99 ECB.
 You would pay the cashier for the razor ($6.99) and on your receipt, you will receive an ECB for $6.99.
 This is good towards your next purchase.
 In essence, you get the product for free.